ElteHupkes/metaphoric/content/2013-05-27-12-27-globally-parsing-json-error-responses-with-jqueryajax.md

 Unfortunately, `$.ajaxError` and `$.ajaxComplete` are worthless in this scenario, since they fire _after_ user defined callbacks.
 The solution is overriding `$.ajax` so you can always assign the first callback.
-A solution like this can be found [on this page](http://wingkaiwan.com/2012/10/21/deserialize-error-in-json-for-jquery-ajax/), but it is incomplete, as any "error" callback assigned through in `$.ajax`'s options will still run before the manual callback.
+A solution like this can be found [on this page](http://wingkaiwan.com/2012/10/21/deserialize-error-in-json-for-jquery-ajax/), but it is incomplete, as any "error" callback assigned through in `$.ajax`'s options will still run before the global callback.
 I therefore rewrote this code to work in that scenario as well:

 ~~~~~ javascript